12. A Ratville Ramble.

 As we know, it’s much more than that, but the cat doesn’t want to admit it.

-A yakking cat is enough for the child to handle for the time being.
+A yakking cat is enough for the child to handle.
 The dog talking a dog dialect, that the cat understands – not perfectly, but well enough – is too much to spring on her just now.

 Discretion being the better part of valor, the trio lies low as gangs of rowdies scurry by, hooting their glee over a hefty kill, or cursing each other out over a bungled foray.

 Our three are sailing along.
 They’re into the industrial district on the river edge.
 “That’s it ahead,” says Reisig.
-“One storehouse out of the many spits out half-dead rats, that can barely move.
-I don’t tell no one about it.
-It’s my secret.”
+“One storehouse out of the many spits out half-dead rats, that can barely move.”

 Sly looks to Drusilla for a confirmation of his supposition.
 “Dru, sweetie.
 Is that your Ma’s place?”